There is a school of thought that supposes that part of the appeal of Humongous Mecha

 - The Mekton Plus expansion from Mekton Zeta has this as one of many, many options for its mecha.
 Of course, that expansion is basically rules for every giant robot trope in history, from transforming, to gattai-ing, to organic ones, so this should hardly be seen as a surprise.

-- And the latest Space Marine codex introduced Centurion armour, which is essentially a huge, unwieldy suit of Power Armor wrapped around the pilot's normal Power Armor and loaded down with either terrifying amounts of firepower or tank-shredding drills with built-in flamethrowers.
+- The latest Space Marine codex introduced Centurion armour, which is essentially a huge, unwieldy suit of Power Armor wrapped around the pilot's normal Power Armor and loaded down with either terrifying amounts of firepower or tank-shredding drills with built-in flamethrowers.

 - Exalted has Warstriders, magitek superweapons which vary between giant powered armors to castle-sized war machines.
 Exalted also has the Alchemical Exalted — mechanical demigods with heroic mortal souls, empowered by a titan's Essence.
 Nothing stops Alchemicals from riding Warstriders...
 This is actually rather likely, considering the mechanical nature of the Alchemicals' world.